 - Store PROMACTA tablets at room temperature between 68°F to 77°F (20°C to 25°C)

-- Keep PROMACTA tightly closed in the bottle given to you
+- Keep PROMACTA in the bottle given to you

 You and your doctor will need to work together to determine which activities are safe with your child’s platelet count.
 The good news is that most children with chronic ITP can still do a number of different sports.
 Click here for a list and other tips about living with chronic ITP.

-People can be curious about chronic ITP and might ask questions to learn more about the disease.
-To help them understand, it could be useful to have answers prepared beforehand.
+People may be curious about chronic ITP and might ask questions to learn more about the disease.
+To help them understand, it could be useful to prepare answers to their questions.
 Click here to see example conversations about chronic ITP.